MicrosoftDocs/customer-voice/cv-docs/create-branching-rule.md

 ---
 title: "Create a branching rule for a survey | MicrosoftDocs"
-description: "Instructions for creating a branching rule for a survey with Customer Voice" ms.date: 07/01/2020 ms.service:
+description: "Instructions for creating a branching rule for a survey with Dynamics 365 Customer Voice" ms.date: 07/01/2020 ms.service:
   - "dynamics-365-sales"